3 years full-time (plus optional placement year)

 Through isotopic analysis of remains from archaeological sites, we can discover what past diets were like, where people came from and whether they travelled long distances in their lifetimes.
 We can analyse the proteins in fragments of Viking-Age hair combs to find out which animal they were made from, or examine ancient DNA to better understand our human timeline.

 Our department is renowned for being friendly and welcoming, meaning you'll get to know your lecturers, and they'll get to know you.
 You'll have endless opportunities to get involved, from joining the Archaeology Society to working abroad on a research project.
-We're based in the King's Manor in the city centre, a beautiful and truly unique Medieval building, with additional state-of-the-art facilities on the main campus.
+We're based in the King's Manor in the city centre, a beautiful and truly unique Medieval building, with additional bespoke facilities on campus.

-My dissertation involves analysing residues of foods once cooked in prehistoric pottery - I get to interpret how some of the world’s earliest pots were used by people, whilst also developing advanced Biology and Chemistry laboratory skills.David, BSc Bioarchaeology
+My dissertation involves analysing residues of foods in prehistoric pottery - I get to interpret how some of the world’s earliest pots were used, while also developing advanced Biology and Chemistry laboratory skills.David, BSc Bioarchaeology

 We emphasise flexibility - there's very little restriction on the modules you can choose to study.
 You'll get experience in the lab from your second year onwards.